q1uTr5th/TAPFixer/README.md

 ## Customized properties
+Modify *spec_list* in **main.py** to the corresponding rule variable according to your needs.

 # Parameter customization
 To early terminate the oversized predicate exploration, the ROUND_LIMIT and ITER_LIMIT in TAPFixer is set to 15 and 50 respectively.
-TAPFixer allows users to re-customize them in file **CONST.py** as follows:
+TAPFixer supports users to re-customize them in **CONST.py** as follows:
 *ITERATION_UPPER* = NEW VALUE (The default is 50); *ROUND_UPPER* = NEW VALUE (The default is 15)

+# The market app study data
+*SPEC_LIST_COMPARE* in **CONST.py** is defined for the comparison evaluation between AutoTap and TAPFixer.

-# The user-study data
+# The user study data